freddiecoleman/luxstack-razrbit/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Official Razrbit SDKs for other platforms
+# Official Razrbit Bitcoin SDKs for other platforms

 * [Android](https://github.com/LUXSTACK/razrbit-sdk-android)
 * [iOS](https://github.com/LUXSTACK/razrbit-sdk-ios)